-The term of office for each executive officer expires on the date of the annual meeting of the Board of Directors, to be held on May 2, 2016, or on the date his or her successor is chosen and qualified.
+The term of office for each executive officer expires on the date of the annual meeting of the Board of Directors, to be held on May 1, 2017, or on the date his or her successor is chosen and qualified.
 No director or executive officer has a "family relationship" with any other director or executive officer of the company, as that term is defined for purposes of this disclosure requirement.
 There is no understanding between any executive officer and any other person pursuant to which the executive officer was selected.

-Name Age Offices and Business Experience John C. Lechleiter, Ph.D.
-62 Chairman (since January 2009), President (since October 2005), Chief Executive Officer (since April 2008), and a Director (since October 2005) Melissa S. Barnes 47 Senior Vice President, Enterprise Risk Management and Chief Ethics and Compliance Officer (since January 2013) Enrique A. Conterno 49 Senior Vice President and President, Lilly Diabetes (since November 2009) Maria A. Crowe 56 President, Manufacturing Operations (since January 2012) Stephen F. Fry 50 Senior Vice President, Human Resources and Diversity (since February 2011) Michael J. Harrington 53 Senior Vice President and General Counsel (since January 2013) Jan M. Lundberg, Ph.D.
-62 Executive Vice President, Science and Technology, and President, Lilly Research Laboratories (since January 2010) Susan Mahony, Ph.D.
-51 Senior Vice President and President, Lilly Oncology (since February 2011) Barton R. Peterson 57 Senior Vice President, Corporate Affairs and Communications (since June 2009) Derica W. Rice 51 Executive Vice President, Global Services (since January 2010) and Chief Financial Officer (since May 2006) David A. Ricks 48 Senior Vice President and President, Lilly Bio-Medicines (since January 2012) Jeffrey N. Simmons 48 Senior Vice President and President, Elanco Animal Health (since January 2008) Fionnuala M. Walsh 56 Senior Vice President, Global Quality (since July 2007) Alfonso Zulueta 53 Senior Vice President and President, Emerging Markets (since January 2014)
+Name Age Offices and Business Experience David A. Ricks 49 President, Chief Executive Officer, and a Director (since January 2017) Melissa S. Barnes 48 Senior Vice President, Enterprise Risk Management and Chief Ethics and Compliance Officer (since January 2013) Enrique A. Conterno 50 Senior Vice President and President, Lilly Diabetes (since November 2009) and President, Lilly USA (since February 2017) Maria A. Crowe President, Manufacturing Operations (since January 2012) Stephen F. Fry 51 Senior Vice President, Human Resources and Diversity (since February 2011) Michael J. Harrington 54 Senior Vice President and General Counsel (since January 2013) Jan M. Lundberg, Ph.D.
+63 Executive Vice President, Science and Technology, and President, Lilly Research Laboratories (since January 2010) Susan Mahony, Ph.D.
+52 Senior Vice President and President, Lilly Oncology (since February 2011) Barton R. Peterson 58 Senior Vice President, Corporate Affairs and Communications (since June 2009) Derica W. Rice 52 Executive Vice President, Global Services (since January 2010) and Chief Financial Officer (since May 2006) Jeffrey N. Simmons 49 Senior Vice President and President, Elanco Animal Health (since January 2008) Fionnuala M. Walsh 57 Senior Vice President, Global Quality (since July 2007) Alfonso Zulueta 54 Senior Vice President and President, Lilly International (since February 2017)